sshushliapin/Sitecore.FakeDb/README.md

 {
   using (Sitecore.FakeDb.Db db = new Sitecore.FakeDb.Db())
   {
-    // configure a pipeline watcher to expect the "createProduct" pipeline call with product name passed to the arguments custom data db.PipelineWatcher.Expects("createProduct", a => (string)a.CustomData["ProductName"] == "MyProduct");
+    // configure a pipeline watcher to expect the "createProduct" pipeline call with
+    // product name passed to the arguments custom data db.PipelineWatcher
+      .Expects("createProduct", a => a.CustomData["ProductName"].Equals("MyProduct"));

     // create a repository and call the create product method var repository = new ProductRepository();